ecoreng/Multiattach/README.md

   * Attachments on node creation
   * Edit descriptions once they are uploaded
-  * Edit the allowed mime types
+  * Edit the allowed mime types without hardcoding them
   * Use of datasources properly (i think right now they are used just as regular php objects), take advantage of caching (?)
   * Document methods in controllers
   * Edit how file routes are displayed